-- Availability: Windows & Mac
+Availability: Windows & Mac

-- Availability: Windows, Mac, Linux
+Availability: Windows, Mac, Linux

-- Availability: Windows and Mac
+Availability: Windows and Mac

 Fotor Photo Editor welcomes you with a screen that asks you whether you want to edit a photo, design a card or get a collage ready.
 In three of these, you have to upload the file, which will be in the fully-fledged online editor of Fotor, in no time.
 What we loved most in the editor interface is the presence of 1-Tap Interface features, which let you edit your photographs in single click; there are options to crop, rotate, re-size or fine-tune the image you have uploaded.
 In the effects section too, there is a lot to choose from, such as Classic, Vintage, Lens Flare etc. Although not as quick as of PicMonkey, Fotor user interface took little time to load.
 In addition, after uploading the file, you can use same images for different purposes.
 For instance, whether you want to create a Facebook cover or create a card; all things would be possible from same page.

 BeFunky is a fully-fledged online photo editor and collage maker, which is available in an ultra-simple interface.
-It has support for getting photo from your desktop, capturing from webcam or other sources like Facebook or Dropbox.
-It’s a lot of features, arranged in various categories, such as Basic Editing, Touch Up, Effect, and Graphics etc. All these sections have been brought through an easier interface, in which you can select and apply the filter or effect in a few seconds only.
-The Graphics section was the one we loved most, for it consists of several graphical elements that can be inserted to the uploaded image in no time.
-Also, BeFunky interface for editing is really quick and simple to learn & there is also an Upgrade option available.
+It has support for getting a photo from your desktop, capturing from webcam or other sources like Facebook or Dropbox.
+It’s a lot of features, arranged in various categories, such as Basic Editing, Touch Up, Effect, and Graphics, etc. All these sections have been brought through an easier interface, in which you can select and apply the filter or effect in a few seconds only.
+The Graphics section was the one we loved most, for it consists of several graphical elements that can be inserted into the uploaded image in no time.
+Also, BeFunky interface for editing is really quick and simple to learn & there is also an upgrade option available.
 Altogether, in our experience, BeFunky was simply superb.

 SumoPaint is not your typical online photo editor.
-On the other hand, it brings a fully-fledged Photoshop-like editing interface into your web browser screen, with almost every capability you would need, such as the colour picker, info about image etc. You can have multiple windows as you’d like it, and managing these windows are easier as if you’re using a fully-fledged editor that is installed in your PC.
+It brings a fully-fledged Photoshop-like editing interface into your web browser screen, with almost every capability you would need, such as the color picker, info about image etc. You can have multiple windows as you’d like it, and managing these windows are easier as if you’re using a fully-fledged editor that is installed in your PC.
 In short, we really loved the way SumoPaint has set up things.
-Altogether, anyone — we dare to say that — will just love the common interface of SumoPaint and it takes only a few seconds to load.
+Altogether, anyone — we dare to say that — will just love the minimal interface of SumoPaint and it takes only a few seconds to load.
 It is also available has a pro version for 4 USD a month which unlocks some more exciting features and even lets you use the app offline.